kylebueche/kylebueche.github.io/projects/ray-tracer.md

 - Trace Ray algorithm that finds the closest object a ray hits, determines its transparency and roughness, and recursively reflects and refracts rays until the limit is reached
 - Camera rig that has a height, width, and depth, and accurately spaced pixels based on the current window size.
 It can shoot a bunch of evenly spaces rays per pixel and average them for Anti-Aliasing

-I won't be going too much into the nitty gritty details of building this thing here, but you can read further down for some of my earlier ramblings while building this project.
+I won't be going too much into the nitty gritty details of building this thing here, but I implemented every feature by braining it out.
+I was obsessing over doing it from scratch, and that taught me a lot.
+I relied on sources for vector math, but I did a deep dive to answer for myself how the math was derived in each case.

 #### First Attempt